Table of Contents

 The majority of the patients are middle-aged men.

 Etiology of Primary Sclerosing Cholangitis

 The exact etiology of PSC is still unknown but different risk factors have been linked to the development of the condition.
-It is believed that the condition is autoimmune and there is a clear association with inflammatory bowel disease especially ulcerative colitis.
+It is believed that the condition is autoimmune and associated with inflammatory bowel diseases especially ulcerative colitis.

 Additionally, genetic predisposition is thought to play a role.
-Certain HLA alleles such as A1, B8 and DR3 have been associated with autoimmune disorders and PSC in particular.
+Certain HLA alleles such as A1, B8 and DR3 have been associated with PSC and other autoimmune disorders.